NikolaiRadke/Schimpfolino/README.md

 * Arduino UNO/Nano/Whatever with USB cable
 * A breadboard
 * Some Dupont wires
-* A 10 uF capacitor
+* A 10 µF capacitor

 And the following hardware:
 * Schimpfolino PCB